This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 Pipeline configuration

-The pipeline is configured using a configfile, which tell the pipeline what to do, and the location of input data listed by the target_list, gwas_list, and score_list files.
+The pipeline is configured using a configfile, which tells the pipeline what to do, and the location of the input data listed in the target_list, gwas_list, and score_list files.

 configfile